 Today is about their 3-in, 2-out Limetree Headphone.
 Beside the frontal 3.5mm headfi socket, a pre-out on the rear becomes minimalist non-remote preamp connection to amplifiers or active speakers.

 With a Mäuseklavier of dip switches on the belly, circuit gain gets matched to varying headphone impedances.
 The discrete non-IC topology at the heart of the machine is a no-feedback class A so-called diamond current buffer.
 It's something Ayre use extensively as well.
 The Japanese "studio tech" attenuator is a Muses 72320 resistor-ladder chip.
 Voltage gain is 12dB, max output 6V.

 "Elaborate on-board filtering and special voltage regulators" follow the 5V wall-plug transformer to create effective ripple suppression below 10μV.
-And into into 600Ω, that low noise nets us a better than 98dB A-weighted S/N ratio.
+And into 600Ω, that low noise nets us a better than 98dB A-weighted S/N ratio.
 Meanwhile bandwidth is a wide 1Hz-300kHz -3dB for high circuit speed.